kyaiooiayk/Feature-Correlation-Selection-Importance-Engineering-Notes/README.md

 - [Recursive feature elimination](https://github.com/kyaiooiayk/Feature-Correlation-Selection-Importance-Engineering-Notes/blob/main/tutorials/Recursive%20feature%20elimination.ipynb)
 - [Target encoding for categorical features](https://github.com/kyaiooiayk/Feature-Correlation-Selection-Importance-Engineering-Notes/blob/main/tutorials/Target%20encoding%20for%20categorical%20features.ipynb)
 ***

+## A note on the notebook rendering
+Each notebook has two versions (all python scripts are unaffected by this):
+- One where all the markdown comments are rendered in black& white.
+These are placed in the folder named `GitHub_MD_rendering` where MD stands for MarkDown.
+- One where all the markdown comments are rendered in coloured.
+***

 ## References
 - [A comprehensive guide for Feature Engineering and Feature Selection, with implementations and examples in Python](https://github.com/Yimeng-Zhang/feature-engineering-and-feature-selection)